martiningram/martiningram.github.io/_posts/2022-10-29-scalable-gp.md

 where the constant term is constant with respect to the variational parameters $\eta$ we are seeking to find.

 Now what?
 The first term is easy.
-We defined $q(u|\eta)$ to be multivariate normal, and $p(u | \theta)$ is the GP prior, which is also multivariate normal.
+We defined $q(u \mid \eta)$ to be multivariate normal, and $p(u \mid \theta)$ is the GP prior, which is also multivariate normal.
 The KL divergence between two multivariate normals has a closed form, so no issues there.

 The second term is more problematic.
 Really, the likelihood is a function of $f$, the value of the GP at the data points, and not at the inducing points u.
 These two are related as follows: